uncle-barchen/ruqmoi/ruqmoi.md

 Therefore, we're not going to say that even a rock has a "spirit".
 We want to avoid the category mistake of thinking that "since a rock has a spirit, ergo it has a personality".
 It is most definitely true that "since a human being has a personality, ergo they have a spirit".
 But let's not overly broaden our "spirit" category to include a rock.
-To say a rock has a "spirit" is to exchange the notion of spirit as a self-regulating system for the notion of that it is a set of stimulus/response pairs.
+To say a rock has a "spirit" is to exchange the notion of spirit as a self-regulating system for the notion that it is a set of stimulus/response pairs.
 (I throw a rock in a pond and it sinks to the bottom--stimulus/response.)
 We prefer to categorize spirit less broadly, to apply it to self-regulating systems only, and you'll find that this affects this divinatory system.